Women in Latin music: Portuguese, Galician and Brazilian music

-Portuguese singer Amália Rodrigues is considered the best-known fado musician.

 In Portuguese music, Amália Rodrigues is considered the "best-known and most famous" fadista by author Paul Buck; Rodrigues' lyrics were written by "the most celebrated poets and writers of the day."
 The singer was instrumental in popularizing fado, "attract[ing] attention around the world."
 Ana Moura has emerged in modern fado with "transcendent singing [which] personifies [fado music]" and lyrics reflecting "lost love, separation, and longing."
 Fado, a traditional folk genre popular in Lisbon, was once a male enclave.
 Female singers such as Mariza, Mísia, Mafalda Arnauth, Dulce Pontes, Cristina Branco, Joana Amendoeira, Raquel Tavares, Yolanda Soares and Kátia Guerreiro have reinvigorated modern fado.
 In Portuguese folk, Teresa Salgueiro's "rich and enchanting" vocals have been praised.
 Other Portuguese female singers (Felipa Pais, Marta Dias, Sofia Varela, Anabella, Bevinda, Sara Tavares, Cesaria Evora, Maria João, Marisa Monte, and Lura) have attained moderate success in the country.
 Cristina Pato, Xiradela, Leilia, Ialma, and Donicelas "represent the rediscovery of the importance of female singers in Galician traditional music."
 Ugia Pedreira, the Galician lead singer of Marful, "mixes traditional Galician song with new jazz arrangements [and] harmonies."

 Daniela Mercury is one of the "best-known Brazilian female singers".
 During the 1950s, some female singers in Brazil were called prostitutes and risked being labeled "promiscuous or masculine ... [or] lesbians".
 According to authors Oliver Marshall, Dilwyn Jenkins and David Cleary, the country has "a strong tradition of producing excellent female singers".
 They list Elis Regina, Gal Costa, Marisa Monte, Silvia Torres, Belô Velloso, and Fernanda Porto as examples of the sizable roster of women in Brazilian music.